-Is it any wonder there are so many stories on the web of parents despairing of their doctor and taking their dying baby to the local hospital’s Emergency Dept?
-There, to add insult to injury, it seems to be typical that they’re told: “If you had brought your baby in any later, (s)he wouldn’t have made the night.”
+Is it any wonder that there are so many stories on the web of parents despairing of their doctor(s) and taking their dying baby to the local hospital’s Emergency Dept?
+There, to add insult to injury, it seems to be typical that they are told: “If you had brought your baby in any later, (s)he wouldn’t have made it through the night.”

 This workmanlike guy deserves pride of place here: the German Dr Conrad Ramstedt doesn’t look like an eminent surgeon when judged by today’s dress codes, but back in 1911 he discovered and in 1912 (over a century ago now, yay!) he published the simple remedy for projectile vomiting.
 And … he’d discovered it partly by accident, partly through good observation and thinking.
 One of my posts is about this (and there are several more about this pioneer’s impact: find them using the Categories or Search box).